WillShirley1208/will/source/_posts/linux config.md

 ### java config

-- Use `java -XshowSettings:properties` to show the java.library.path (and others) value.
+- use `java -XshowSettings:properties` to show the java.library.path (and others) value.

 ### native lib config